Ayesh/Composer-Preload/README.md

 # Preloading

+To do the actual preloading, execute `vendor/preload.php`.

+If you have enabled opcache for CLI applications, you can directly call `php vendor/preload.php` to execute the generated PHP file and warm up the cache right away.

+Future versions of this plugin will have a feature to generate the file _and_ immediately run it.

-To do the actual preloading, execute vendor/preload.php.
-In a webserver context, this probably means you'll want to link vendor/preload.php into your docroot somwhere and curl it.
+In a webserver context, or when you cannot run the PHP file with the CLI `php` binary. this probably means you'll want to link `vendor/preload.php` into your docroot somwhere and curl it.
 For example, `ln -s vendor/preload.php path/to/docroot/preload.php` and then `curl localhost/preload.php` on webserver startup.

 # Roadmap